Successful Art and Artist Websites

 You can still show sold works if you want, but put them under a separate category of the "Gallery" or "Portfolio" link titled "Select Past Works" or something similar.
 Here you show the best of the best-- art that's won prizes or been exhibited at established juried shows; art that's in private, corporate or institutional collections; art that's been featured in reviews or pictured on websites or in hard-copy publications, and so on.
 Showing past works in this way acts as sort of a pictorial resume and speaks to your credibility as an artist.

 Don't show every work of art you've ever created.
 Nobody needs to see experimental pieces that didn't quite work, one-offs that you don't intend to follow up on with additional related works, older pieces that have little or no bearing on the art you're making today, student works, and so on.
 Too much art and too much variety is confusing to visitors because they can't get a sense of who you are or what your art represents or is intended to signify or communicate.
 Remember-- people rarely buy from artists whose art they can't understand.
 Keep it simple; keep it current; keep it related.

-The absolute best way for today's artists to get the word out about their art is through their websites.
+The absolute best way for you to get the word out about your art is through your website.
 Make sure yours is working on your behalf and that anyone anywhere who lands on it-- whether on purpose or by accident, whether they know you or not-- can get up to speed about where they are, what they're about to see and experience, and be able to click on over to your galleries as quickly and effortlessly as possible.
 Do you want more people to see your art?
 You can start immediately by putting together a welcoming website that's easy for anyone to understand and navigate.